All of the Following Are Steps in Derivative Classification Except – Common Missteps

 There’s a sequence of steps involved in derivative classification.
 However, one common misconception is that all these following activities form part of the procedure:

-• Reviewing and identifying classified information
+• Analyzing and identifying classified information

 • Applying appropriate markings